-Because of this dependence on the CPU or host processing, the more RTAS plug-ins you use concurrently in a session, the greater the impact on other aspects of system performance, such as available track count, edit density, and automation latency.
+Because of this dependence on the CPU or host processing, the more RTAS plug-ins you use concurrently in a session, the greater the impact on other aspects of system performance, such as available track count, number of available voices, the density of edits possible, latency in automation and recording.

-RTAS plug-ins can be used on both Pro Tools TDM and LE systems.
+RTAS plug-ins can be used on both Pro Tools|HD and Pro Tools LE systems.